Toxic Subword Pruning for Dialogue Response Generation on Large Language Models: Human Evaluation

 \section{Human Evaluation}

-We employed skilled annotators with academic backgrounds in English Linguistics or Applied Linguistics.
-For all the paired comparisons, we present a questionnaire composed of 1000 questions with randomly sampled 200 testing instances to three annotators who compare model outputs under A/B testing.
-As in \citet{2021arXiv210904084Z} and ACUTE-Evals \citep{2019arXiv190903087L, li-etal-2020-dont}, annotators follow the criteria below:
+We employed ten skilled annotators with academic backgrounds in English Linguistics or Applied Linguistics.
+They are paid about 10 dollars per hour.
+For all the paired comparisons, we present a questionnaire composed of 1200 questions with randomly sampled 200 testing instances to ten annotators who compare model outputs under A/B testing.
+The model names are masked, and the orders are shuffled in each question.
+As in \citet{2021arXiv210904084Z} and ACUTE-Evals \citep{2019arXiv190903087L, li-etal-2020-dont,lu-etal-2022-partner}, annotators follow the criteria below: